department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 <div class="va-introtext">

 A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
 Find out if you’re eligible for a Veteran ID Card—and how to apply.

+**Please note:** It’s voluntary for retail vendors to take part in this discount program.
+If a business decides to provide discounts to Veterans, it doesn’t mean that we’re recommending or favoring that business.
 </div>